3,000 tpa ERMS SR Demonstration Plant

 By 2004, Austpac recognised it would be necessary to build a more sophisticated plant capable of testing all the technologies that comprise the ERMS SR process.
 Such a plant was necessary to prove the technologies at a sufficient scale prior to committing to a commercial development, and funds were sought for a Demonstration Plant capable of producing synthetic rutile at a rate of 3,000 tpa.

-BHP Billiton, the world’s largest resource company, recognised the potential of the ERMS SR technology by funding a research program in 2006.
-BHP Billiton subsequently supported Austpac’s capital raisings to fund the construction and operation of the ERMS SR Demonstration Plant.
-BHP Billiton contributed a total of $8 million (AUD) in two share placements in 2007 and 2008 to become Austpac’s largest shareholder with a total holding of 55 million shares (7.25% of the Company).
+In 2006 BHP Billiton recognised the potential of the ERMS SR technology by funding a successful research program.
+In 2007 and 2008, BHP Billiton supported Austpac’s capital raisings to fund the construction and operation of the ERMS contributing a total of $8 million (AUD) in two share placements to become at that time Austpac’s largest shareholder.
+BHP Billiton remains the Company’s third largest shareholder (4.18%).

-In July 2007, Austpac commenced construction of the 3,000 tpa ERMS SR plant to demonstrate the Company’s synthetic rutile, acid regeneration and direct reduced iron processes.
+In July 2007, Austpac commenced construction of the 3,000 tpa ERMS SR plant to demonstrate the Company’s synthetic rutile, acid regeneration and iron reduction processes.
 The Demonstration Plant was constructed and operated in two stages, as outlined below.

 ERMS SR Demonstration Plant ERMS SR Demonstration Plant – 2008